 In addition to acquiring in-depth knowledge about the insurance industry and the risk management function, students in the Risk Management and Insurance major hone their skills in the following areas: leadership, critical thinking, business analytics, decision making, risk forecasting and assessment, oral and written communication, problem solving, attention to detail, interpersonal and cross-cultural relations, organizing and planning, and computer literacy.

 Students who choose a path of risk management and insurance are often rewarded with many new skill sets associated with learning RMI.
 Some of the skills that students leave the program with are: leadership, critical thinking, analytical skills, sound decision making, ability to forecast and assess risk, strong oral and written communication, problem solving skills, attention to detail, interpersonal and cross cultural skills, effective organizing and planning, computer literacy, and many more!

 Insurance Industry Support and Engagement

-The RMI program at SJU is supported by a robust Academy of industry leaders and alumni, created by James Maguire ’58, founder of Philadelphia Insurance Company.
-The Academy supports the RMI program with scholarship aid, recruiting, internships/cooperative education, counseling and placement.
+The Risk Management and Insurance program at SJU is supported by the Maguire Academy of Insurance and Risk Management, created by James Maguire ’58, founder of Philadelphia Insurance Company.
+The Academy supports the RMI program with scholarship aid, recruiting, internships/cooperative education, counseling, and placement.
 In July 2017, James and Frances Maguire pledged to establish multiple endowed funds in support of SJU’s RMI program, providing critical support for faculty, scholarship opportunities for students, and professional development opportunities for both.